 Temple Balls are hashish, basically.
 Of course, with concentrates you’re usually talking about a process that takes the terpenes and cannabinoids you want and isolates them, concentrating them into something you can then ingest (usually by heating it up and inhaling the vapor).
 This is handy, but of course you’re stripping out all the other plant compounds.
 Since Temple Balls are hash, they’re really just all plant, balled up into a big sticky chunk of smokable material.

-These are made by actually taking dried buds and rolling them around, for a long time, with your hands.
+If you are wondering how to make temple ball hash, the process is pretty straightforward.
+It’s made by actually taking dried buds and rolling them around, for a long time, with your hands.
 As butter was made back in the day, this manual process is probably why you don’t see many in dispensaries.
 Concentrates are easier to package, too.
 Interestingly, the process of using your hands to make Temple Balls is what activates the THC!
 As you roll the buds around in your hands, brown matter will stick to the hands, which is rolled into itself over and over, while adding more and more until you get a ball of whatever size you want.
 Temple Balls can appear dull or shiny, but they pack quite a punch either way.

 Yes, Temple Balls are powerful — they typically contain 50% THC on up.
 For the casual smoker, they can put you out pretty quickly.
 That’s why it’s important to just try a little at first and see how it affects you.
 Usually a smoker will pinch of a piece, or cut a little piece off, and break it up into a glass bowl or sprinkle it onto ground buds to elevate the smoke.
 These can be added to a joint as well.
 The high isn’t harsh, but it can be powerful.
 Of course, in Holland Temple Balls are sliced like fudge, sold, and sprinkled into joints in coffee shops.